 Carefully rinse them off the next day (avoiding the temptation to use the best pressure washer) and let them fully dry before putting them back into your hot tub.

 'We recommend having a spare set of filters so one set can be deep cleaning whilst the other is in use,' Natalie continues.
 That way, you can still enjoy your hot tub.
 'Filters can last a couple of years with the correct care, depending on use,' she adds.

 How do you clean an inflatable hot tub?

 Introducing an inflatable hot tub to your patio ideas is a great alternative to more permanent designs as it'll provide all the de-stressing benefits but at a more affordable price.
 Keep yours squeaky clean with these steps:

 - An inflatable hot tub needs draining more often than a permanent one – generally every three to four weeks.

 - When it's empty, clean the inside with warm soapy water and a damp microfibre sponge.
 Don't use abrasive products or brushes that can damage the inside.

 - Rinse thoroughly with a hose until there are no soap bubbles.

-- The filter should be cleaned once a week and replaced after a month.
+- Remember to clean the filters too – this should be done once a week and replaced after a month.